audioxide/data/data/posts/20210215-articles-cosmo-sheldrake-transports-listeners-with-birdsong-of-wake-up-calls.md

   - electronic
   - avant garde
 featuredimage: article-images/cosmo-sheldrake-portrait.jpg
-featuredimageAlt: Portrait of Cosmo Sheldrake
+featuredimageAlt: Musician Cosmo Sheldrake standing in a forest wearing a boat hat
 title: Cosmo Sheldrake transports listeners to warmer, wilder climes with the birdsong of ‘Wake Up Calls’
 author: andrew
 summary: Using recordings from birds (mostly) on the red and amber endangered lists in Britain, Sheldrake layers and manipulates birdsong to produce music as calming as it is beautiful
-blurb: Using recordings from birds (mostly) on endangered lists in Britain, Sheldrake layers and manipulates birdsong to produce music as calming as it is beautiful
+blurb: Using recordings from birds (mostly) on endangered lists in Britain, Sheldrake layers and manipulates birdsong to produce music as calming as it is beautiful.

 ---